 Springdale is a larger medium-sized city located in the state of Arkansas.
 With a population of 78,557 people and ten constituent neighborhoods, Springdale is the fourth largest community in Arkansas.

 Springdale real estate is some of the most expensive in Arkansas, although Springdale house values don't compare to the most expensive real estate in the U.S.

 Springdale is an extremely ethnically-diverse city.
 The people who call Springdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springdale residents report their race to be White, followed by Native Hawaiian.
 Springdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.24% of the city’s residents.
-Important ancestries of people in Springdale include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 36.39% of the city’s residents.
+Important ancestries of people in Springdale include Irish, English, Italian, and French .

 The most common language spoken in Springdale is English.
 Other important languages spoken here include Spanish and Pacific Island languages.